CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 is needed for fine-tuning a model, but this depends a lot on the details.
 So for our example 30B parameter fp16 model, it might require 60 GB x 6 = 360 GB of GPU memory for training!
 We'll discuss ways to solve this problem in the sections below.
+See the [Transformer Math 101 blog post by EleutherAI for more details][1].

 ## Fine-tuning LLMs